Tacitus in UkraineTagged:

 - Agricola was quoting Calgacus, a Scottish chieftain, describing what it was like to be beaten in battle by the Romans (though the Romans never really managed to hold territory in the Scottish north).

-Calgacus said, approximately, that the Romans come in, slaughter, rape, steal everything.
+Calgacus said, approximately, that the Romans come in, slaughter, rape, and steal everything.
 Then they smash anything left and kill everybody.
-Once they’re standing on top of a pile of smoking rubble, they call that peace.
+Once they’re standing atop a pile of smoking rubble, they call that peace.

 There is much to admire in ancient Rome.
-There is also, alas, much that is despicable.
+There is also, alas, much to despise.
 These are, after all, the people who used the fasces to represent state power: the bundle of rods for corporal punishment (caning/bastinado) and the axe for capital punishment (beheading).
 This is the source of the word “fascism”, so Rome is best regarded skeptically, especially today.

 Almost every source on this passage in Latin mentions that Calgacus is making a sarcastic play on words, comparing to “peace given to the world” inscribed on many Roman medals.
 I’ve looked long and hard, but have never seen such a medal, nor have I seen the inscription in the original Latin.
 (I would probably gloss it as “pax mundo donatur”, but I am an amateur in these matters.)
 This makes me suspicious that it’s a folk theorem of classicists, but it’s so good it’s hard to resist.

 So there you have it: Russians running the fascist game plan as old as the Romans.
-Smash everything, kill everybody, then stand proudly atop the fuming rubble and declare it to be success.
+Smash everything, kill everybody, then stand proudly atop the rubble amid the fumes, and declare it to be success and “peace”.

 The Weekend Conclusion